ShuguangSun/ess-view-data/README.md

 # A tibble: 73 x 19
 ```

-- The 'Trace' line tracks the history of actions, and it can be copyed to the code after viewing.
+- The 'Trace' line tracks the history of actions, and it can be copyed to the code after viewing. **NB** history of the operaitions can be found in buffer `*ESS*`.
 - The 'Last' line records the last verb.
 - The 'Page number' shows the current page/total number of pages.
 - The 'A tibble' show the class and how many rows and colums in the tibble. **NB**, the 'dplyr' backend copys the data.frame to be a tibble first.